hamax97/hamax97.github.io/write-ups/http-request-response-cycle.md

 ### How a web server communicates with Rails?

 There are multiple ways in which this could be done in Ruby.
-Read till the final to see what is the standard option servers use, **Rack**.
+Read until the end to see what is the standard option servers use, **Rack**.

 - Rails could register a block with the web server: